SingularityEngineDev/SingularityEngine/README.md

-# Singularity Engine - Aiming for performance in graphics and cross-platform game engine
+# Singularity Engine

 > [!IMPORTANT]
-> This is WIP project
+> This is WIP project I develop in my free time for mainly learning purposes, readme is also in progress

+## Currently working on: Virutal filesystem and custom archive format with O(1) lookup complexity

 ## Backends I plan to implement ordered by priority
-1. Direct3D 11
+1. Direct3D 11 (in progress)
 2. Direct3D 12
 3. Vulkan